April 25, 2023

 Another glass type that can be adopted to positively contribute to sustainability is Low E glass.
 Low E glass is the basic level of insulation applied to all IGU’S. Low E stands for low emissivity which refers to the resulting effect it has on a glass unit, creating a surface that emits low levels of radiant thermal heat energy.
 Low E coatings are typically applied to the interior surface of the internal pane of glass.
 To provide the optimum improvement of thermal insulation within the glass, to reflect radiant energy back into the building in turn improving insulation as well as reducing the UV light through a glass unit.

-Overall, the implementation of specific glazing solutions can contribute a large amount to sustainability, through improving the thermal performance allowing for the mitigation of external energy expenditure, or through the adoption of more sustainable building materials requiring less carbon for manufacturing and installation. if your project would benefit from the adoption of sustainable glass solutions contact the team at IQ Glass
+Whilst the vast majority (at present) can ill afford ORAÉ® glass with a minimum order requirement of 400m square, the implementation of specific glazing solutions can still contribute a large amount to sustainability, through improving the thermal performance allowing for the mitigation of external energy expenditure, or through the adoption of more sustainable building materials requiring less carbon for manufacturing and installation.